Congratulations on your new baby! If you want to know when your precious is coming, use the brilliant due date calculator

 Once you've found out when the big day is, you can start the most exciting part - planning for the arrival of your precious.
 You will need to make sure you get yourself ready for the big event, so I will share some essential steps for you to take.
 This way, you will alleviate some of the potential stress you might be feeling and welcome your baby much more relaxed.

 If you haven't done this already, it should undoubtedly be your first step.
-Schedule your first appointment to confirm your pregnancy with a blood test and a general physical exam.
+Schedule your first appointment with gynecologist to confirm your pregnancy with a blood test and a general physical exam.
 The doctor will also help you establish the precise due date.

 Prenatal care consists of many preparations, but doctor's appointments are the most important.
 There you will be carefully examined to determine your uterus size and carefully monitored to make sure you and your baby are healthy.
 During one of those check-ups, you will meet your little one for the first time.
 Exciting, right?
 Seeing their child for the first on ultrasound is a very emotional thing for moms and couples.
 Somewhere along the way, your due date might be adjusted.
 Not to worry, that is perfectly normal.